ScotchLabs/kudos/README.md

 # Local Testing

 Before deploying the application, you should test it locally to make sure everything works.
-First, clone this git repository to somewhere on your machine, install the requirements, run the `init_db` function from `init_db.py`, and then run `application.py`.
+First, clone this git repository to somewhere on your machine, install the requirements, create and fill `config_secrets.py`, run the `init_db` function from `init_db.py`, and then run `application.py`.
 Then open the url given in the console and try to create an account and submit some nominations.
 You can return to `init_db.py` and run the `give_admin` function on your username to make yourself an admin, and then explore the admin page which should now appear in the dropdown menu under your username on the site.

 # Heroku Setup